DietSodaSoft/yail/README.md

 Using the Infusionsoft APIs isn't all that bad.  *Using XmlRpc is what is painful.*  **"Struct."**

+## What's new?
+Check out the [Release Notes](wiki/Release Notes) for what has been happening lately.

 ## Getting Started

 There are a few basic building blocks: